 Where to live in Phnom Penh

 Phnom Penh is divided into districts.
 A majority of expats live in BKK 1, 2 or 3, Russian Market, or by the Riverside.
-BKK 1 and 2 tend to be more expensive with restaurants, bars and shops geared toward expats.
+BKK 1 and 2 tend to be more expensive with restaurants, bars, and shops geared toward expats.
 BKK 3 (near the Tuol Sleng Genocide Museum) and the Russian Market have a good blend of western and local amenities.

 There are a variety of housing options in Phnom Penh ranging from upscale apartments with 24-hour security guards, pools and gyms, to basic Cambodian-style apartments in local neighborhoods.
 There are even old French colonial buildings and wooden countryside-style homes still available in parts of the city.

 Cost of Housing

 Couples and families can expect to pay $250-$1000+ per month depending on what type of amenities they require.
 Reasonably priced housing is available all over the city and can help cut down on your cost of living in Cambodia.

 Some apartments include utilities while others charge an additional fee for water, trash pick-up, cable, and internet.
 One thing to note is that electricity is almost always charged in addition to rent and can be expensive.
 Landlords charge different rates to unsuspecting tenants, but the standard rate is usually 1000 Riel ($0.25USD)/kilowatt.

 Finding a Place to Live

 Cambodians are some of the friendliest people in the world.
 They are quick to smile and happy to help.
 Many Cambodians in Phnom Penh speak English, making it easier to make Cambodian friends, and simplifying basic daily tasks like shopping or eating out.

 A Brief Cambodia History

 Hundreds of thousands of others, including women and children, died of starvation.
 Thousands more were put in prison, tortured, and forced into absurd confessions that they were spies of the KGB or had betrayed the Khmer Rouge in some way.
 They were brutally murdered and put into mass graves.

 Today the Tuol Sleng Genocide Museum and Choeung Ek Killing Fields in Phnom Penh are tourist sites aimed to educate visitors about the horrific atrocities committed against the Cambodian people.
 The Khmer Rouge retained their seat at the United Nations until the early 1990s.

-Cambodia is still recovering from the loss of the majority of it’s educated population and the subsequent trauma that has been passed down to the next generations.
+Cambodia is still recovering from the loss of the majority of its educated population and the subsequent trauma that has been passed down to the next generations.

 Working in Cambodia

 Some expats come to the city on expat packages, in which case pay and benefits are usually more attractive.
 Many other people, including Stevo and I, simply show up and look for work.
 Integrating into the expat scene and learning about opportunities through word of mouth is a good way to find jobs that may not be posted online.
 If you are looking for an English school in Phnom Penh, check out our article on the best schools in the city.